espressif/esp-hosted/docs/design_consideration.md

 logic analyzer, for example.
 This is useful for capturing rare or intermittent conditions while testing Hosted.

-In the future, Hosted may also offer more features, like controlling power modes on the Host and Slave.
+In the future, Hosted may also offer newer transport options or more features, like controlling power modes on the Host and Slave.
 These may require additional GPIOs for control, so it would be good to keep some additional GPIOs available and accesable for future use.